jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 2. *Safety (Bite-proof):* While you may still react if you eat a full serving, you can tolerate smaller amounts.
 This protects you from severe reactions if you accidentally eat the food.
 Around 18% of preschoolers will get here.

-3. *Stopping:* Sometimes, OIT becomes difficult due to taste aversion, is too time consuming for patients and families, or side effects, and we have to stop.
+3. *Stopping:* Sometimes, OIT is stopped.
+This may be due to taste aversion, lack of time to commit for patient/family, side effects, or other reasons.
 This is rare: only around 2% of preschoolers have to stop.

 #warning-box("Important Safety Note:")[
+  #v(0em)
   *Remember:* Even after you finish the maintenance phase, if the food is not regularly consumed at least weekly to help the body 'remember' the food is not harmful, the allergy may return.
 ]